Fontana, California: Charter schools

+There are two options for youth charter schools in Fontana.
+These schools are Entrepreneur High School Fontana and Options For Youth.

 Community College

 In 2026, construction will begin on a new $210.6 million Chaffey College campus in Fontana, replacing the community college's existing Fontana campus.
 The new facility will have four buildings across 15 acres, and will include a welcome center and library, an instructional building, an automotive technology laboratory and an operations and maintenance building.